 We say the Mavic Pro is still worth it, when the price is right.

 In the beginning, you needed $999 to get the drone alone, $1299 to make that the Fly More combo.
-At the end of December, 2018, prices were fluctuating daily, but sitting around $899 and $1,100 still.
-Truth is, there have been deals floating around, particularly for Black Friday, that made the Fly More combo just $814.
+Prices still fluctuate often, but they sit around $758 and $928 today.
+Truth is, there have been deals floating around, particularly for Black Friday, that made the Fly More combo just $814, watch for deals.

 With the fluctuating prices, let me say this, if I were buying the DJI Mavic Pro (again) today, I would be happy with the Fly More combo for a maximum of $1,000.